Polyfold Regularization of Constrained Moduli Spaces: Introduction

-The proof of Fact~\ref{fac:restrictbanach} is an exercise in differential topology and functional analysis.
-Then Fact~\ref{fac:globalimplicitbanachfredholm} follows from Fact~\ref{fac:restrictbanach} together with the codimension-$n$ Banach manifold charts provided by the normal form of a $C^1$ local submersion to $\mathbb{R}^n$, for which we provide a proof (in the context of boundary and corners) in Lemma~\ref{lem:normalformbanachspacecase} for later use.
+Fact~\ref{fac:globalimplicitbanachfredholm} below follows from Fact~\ref{fac:restrictbanach} together with the codimension-$n$ Banach manifold charts provided by the normal form of a $C^1$ local submersion to $\mathbb{R}^n$, for which we provide a proof (in the context of boundary and corners) in Lemma~\ref{lem:normalformbanachspacecase} for later use.

 \begin{fac} Consider a Banach manifold $B$, a finite dimensional smooth manifold $Y$ together with a codimension-$n$ submanifold $N \subset Y$, and a smooth map $f : B \rightarrow Y$.
 Assume that $f$ is transverse to $N$.